-Computing AM07 (A) /ailable in Septe ember) Syllabus Paper 1(3 hrs) · + Paper II(3 h nrs) + Par oer III(Practical tasks)
+Computing AM07 (Available in September) Syllabus Paper 1(3 hrs) + Paper II(3 hrs) + Paper III(Practical tasks)

 1. INTRODUCTION

 This MATSEC Advanced-level Computing Syllabus has been prepared and compiled in line with previous syllabi, latest computing and computing-related developments and space for future syllabi to add and enhance the contents.
 In line with the objectives clearly set in the previous version of this syllabus, the programming language that is to be used throughout this syllabus is to be "Java".
 This programming language will be used in every aspect of this syllabus wherever the use of a programming language is required.